-If you do not do well on a summative assessment, you may retake the assessment.
+- You may retake the assessment if you do not do well on a summative assessment.

-- o Meet with the teacher outside of class time to discuss what you need to review.
+- Meet with the teacher outside of class time to discuss what you need to review.

-- o Complete remediation work on your own time – not class time.
+- Complete remediation work on your own time – not class time.

 - Wait at least two days, but no longer than one six-day cycle to retake an assessment.